-- Students must pass the Subject Area Tests in U.S. History from 1877, English II (with a writing component), Biology I, and Algebra I. This group of students must pass all four Subject Area Tests even if they take the course(s) prior to their 9"grade year. - 2.
+- Students must pass the Subject Area Tests in U.S. History from 1877, English II (with a writing component), Biology I, and Algebra I. This group of students must pass all four Subject Area Tests even if they take the course(s) prior to their 9® grade year. - 2.
 A student must meet Leland School District's requirement of 251⁄2 Carnegie units to graduate.

-See Appendices for additional requirements.
+See Appendices for additional requirements. - Leland School District adopted a credit recovery program as a part of the district's dropout prevention plan.
+Guidelines for the program allows eligible students to recover credits to graduate according to policy IHF-B. See Policy and Appendices of IHF-B.